 Precision medicine and pharmacogenomics have the potential to improve health care and reduce adverse drug reactions for thousands of patients each year.
 Hospitals around the country have begun using results from pharmacogenomics research studies to develop guidelines that doctors can use to prescribe medications to patients based on their genetic information.

 However, the majority of the genome association studies used in developing these clinical guidelines were conducted in populations of European ancestry.
-Minority populations have been largely excluded from precision medicine, even though they make up a growing number of patients.
-This is problematic because some genetic variations found in Caucasian groups are rare or absent in minority populations.
-As a result, the guidelines being developed based on these genetic variations may be much less useful to minority patients than they are to Caucasian groups.
+Populations of African ancestry have been largely excluded from precision medicine.
+This is problematic because some genetic variations found in Caucasian groups are rare in African American populations.
+As a result, the guidelines being developed based on these genetic variations may be much less useful to some patients than they are to others.
 If not addressed, these health disparities in precision medicine will get worse over time.

 What is ACCOuNT?

 ACCOuNT is a group of doctors, researchers, community leaders, and patients who believe that all people should benefit equally from precision medicine, which can improve health and quality of life.
 The goal of ACCOuNT (African American Cardiovascular pharmacogenetics CONsorTium) is to reduce the current health disparities in precision medicine, and specifically among African Americans.
 We will do this by: